kkasravi/edison/lesson5.md

    * `echo $yournamebackwards | wc`
 3. Get the last number from the word count command
    * `echo $yournamebackwards | wc | awk '{print $3}'`
-4. Count down from the number of characters in your name to 1
+4. Count down from the number of characters in your name to 1 using a command called seq
    * `seq $(echo $yournamebackwards | wc | awk '{print $3}') -1 1`

 ## Now let's go back into the program and create a loop that does a countdown printing each number per line using what we did above